Diego81/omnicontacts/README.md

 Inspired by the popular OmniAuth, OmniContacts is a library that enables users of an application to import contacts from their email accounts.
 The current version allows to import contacts from the three most popular web email providers: Gmail, Yahoo and Hotmail.
-OmniContacts is a Rack middleware, therefore you can use it with Rails, Sinatra and with any Rack-based framework.
+OmniContacts is a Rack middleware, therefore you can use it with Rails, Sinatra and with any other Rack-based framework.

 OmniContacts uses the OAuth protocol to communicate with the contacts provider.
 Yahoo still uses OAuth 1.0, while both Gmail and Hotmail support OAuth 2.0.
 In order to use OmniContacts, it is therefore necessary to first register your application with the providers you want to use and to obtain client_id and client_secret.